Optimal control of the future via prospective learning with control: Framework for Prospective Learning with Control (PLuC)

-This work builds on prospective learning defined previously~\cite{De_Silva2023-al, De-Silva2024-jj, Bai2026-ik}, which we refer to hereafter as Prospective Learning without Control (PL-C).
-See~\Cref{sec:dynamic} for a review of that work with slightly modified notation, and contrast with Prospective Learning with Control (PL+C), as defined below.
+This work builds on prospective learning defined previously~\cite{De_Silva2023-al, De-Silva2024-jj, Bai2026-ik}, which we refer to hereafter as Prospective Learning without Control (PLiC).
+See~\Cref{sec:dynamic} for a review of that work with slightly modified notation, and contrast with Prospective Learning with Control (PLuC), as defined below.